RubenVerster/whatsapp-bot-puppeteer/README.md

 Please do not use the escape sequence for a new line in the string for a joke ( \n ) This will cause the messenger to send the message instead of going to the next line :)

-If you want an extensive list of jokes I have collected and formatted for this bot, send me an email :P rrverster31415@gmail.com

 # Scheduled Messages
 ## Send messages at specified times